mctools/simplebuild-dgcode/doc/source/install.rst

-The conda recipe above is intended to give a self-contained and reproducible environment with not only dgcode itself, but also any required tools like `simplebuild <https://mctools.github.io/simplebuild>`, a Python interpreter and all the necessary build tools.
-For special advanced use-cases, experts might simply want to add the code itself into an environment where they otherwise have ensured that all of these third-party tools are already available.
+The conda recipe above is intended to give a self-contained and reproducible environment with not only dgcode itself, but also any required tools like `simplebuild
+<https://mctools.github.io/simplebuild>`_, a Python interpreter, and
+all the necessary build tools.
+For special advanced use cases, experts might simply want to add the code itself into an environment where they otherwise have ensured that all of these third-party tools are already available.
 In such a case, one can simply install dgcode via ``pip``, either via a PyPI package